OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

 ### Warnings

-#### Filesystem

-This is a process that modifies how the Omega stores its files, so if you have any files or programs you created on the Omega, make sure you **back them up** before proceeding!
+Before you proceed, you'll need to be aware of the following warnings.
+This is a process that modifies how the Omega stores its files and any user files or programs you've added to the Omega may possibly be deleted. **Make sure you back them up before proceeding!**

 #### Firmware Updates